nickmvega/mpcs-53014-baseball-project/README.md

 Source of data: https://www.retrosheet.org/downloads/csvcontents.html

-All of the data is from retrosheet.
 There are 6 CSV files that were used.
-The plays.csv is 9 GB and the most significant data to this project.
-The idea was to have
+The `plays.csv` file is 9 GB and is the main dataset for generating the play-by-play table.
+The goal was to convert these raw CSVs into Thrift-serialized Hive tables for later processing into HBase views (batch layer.

 I ingested these raw files in HDFS: